bottlerocket-os/bottlerocket/packages/ecs-agent/README.md

     to the container path of the procfs bind mount https://github.com/aws/amazon-ecs-agent/blob/782948476da6d995ad33c6a04130f8172820af27/agent/ecscni/types.go#L38
 * Logging is currently set to `debug` to assist with development.
+* The systemd unit contains many `ExecStartPre`/`ExecStopPost` commands, with little explanation or infrastructure.
+The `ExecStartPre` commands should probably be run exactly once, and the `ExecStopPost` commands probably shouldn't ever run.
 * The Bottlerocket datastore does not accept keys with `\` characters.
 This means that even though `\` is valid in ECS attribute names, it is not supported on Bottlerocket.